ves-code/ves-school-scripts/README.md

 the [MARVEL-VES school](https://sites.google.com/site/vesschool2017/) in Lugano February 2017

 # Scripts
-Scripts to install on Ubuntu and other Linux the software needed for the VES tutorial.
+Scripts to install on Ubuntu and other Linux system the software needed for the VES tutorial.

+__This scripts will most likely not work on Mac__

 The _install-ves-tutorial.sh_ script will install
 - PLUMED 2 with VES module